Preston Landes: He Bought 40 Houses at Once… Without Even Seeing Them | DSH #1629

 If you sat on a wait list for five years and you received a voucher for three bedrooms, which I only target properties with three bedrooms and up,

-when there is turnover, which there's very few of with the Section 8 space, and that's another big misconception, is the average tenant stays anywhere from six to eight years,
+when there is turnover which is there there's very few of with the section eight space and that's a big another big misconception is the the average tenant stays anywhere from six to eight years,

 which is a lot less than a traditional tenant.
 A lot longer, right?